 Telisha was born in North Carolina and moved to New York with her mother at age five.
 She experimented with drugs at an early age and was addicted by the time she was 14.
 Telisha dropped out of ninth grade after becoming pregnant with her first child.
 Her brother was murdered during a robbery in 1994.
-Many of Telisha’s prior offenses reflect the severity of her drug addiction.
+Many of Telisha’s brushes with the law reflect the severity of her drug addiction.

 On January 27, 2006, Telisha was living in New York when she received a call from an old neighbor.
 The man lived in North Carolina and asked Telisha if she knew anyone who would sell him 18 ounces of cocaine for $12,500.
 Unbeknownst to Telisha, her old neighbor was a confidential informant (CI).
 Hoping to earn a couple of bucks by acting as an intermediary, Telisha contacted a friend in North Carolina that she knew sold cocaine.
 The dealer agreed to sell cocaine to the CI and instructed Telisha to call the CI and tell him to meet in the parking lot of an apartment complex in Charlotte, North Carolina.
 Within the next few days, Telisha and a woman from her neighborhood drove from New York to North Carolina.
 The purpose of their trip was to audition for a dance position at a local club in Charlotte, and Telisha thought she could introduce the CI and the dealer, make some much-needed money and be on her way to the audition.